talaia-labs/rust-teos/README.md

 Make sure `bitcoind` is running before running `teosd` (it will fail at startup if it cannot connect to `bitcoind`).
 [Here](DEPENDENCIES.md#installing-bitcoind) you can find a sample bitcoin.conf.

+Please see [Docker instructions](docker/README.md) for instructions on how to set up `teosd` in Docker.

 ### Starting the tower daemon ♖

 Once installed, you can start the tower by running: